sveltia/sveltia-cms/README.md

 - Uses the GraphQL API where possible for better performance, as mentioned above.
 You don’t need to set the `use_graphql` option to enable it for GitHub and GitLab.
 - The Git branch name is automatically set to the repository’s default branch (`main`, `master` or whatever) if not specified in the configuration file, preventing data loading errors due to a hardcoded fallback to `master`[^95][^27].
-- You can [disable automatic deployments](#disabling-automatic-deployments) by default or on demand to save costs and resources associated with CI/CD and to publish multiple changes at once[^24].
+- Developers can [disable automatic deployments](#disabling-automatic-deployments) by default or on demand to save costs and resources associated with CI/CD and to publish multiple changes at once[^24].
 - The GitLab backend support comes with background [service status](https://status.gitlab.com/) checking, just like GitHub.
 - Service status checks are performed frequently and an incident notification is displayed prominently.
-- You can quickly open the source file of an entry or asset in your repository using View on GitHub (or GitLab) under the 3-dot menu.
+- Users can quickly open the source file of an entry or asset in your repository using View on GitHub (or GitLab) under the 3-dot menu.
 - We provide [our own OAuth client](https://github.com/sveltia/sveltia-cms-auth) for GitHub and GitLab.
-- You won’t get a 404 Not Found error when you sign in to the GitLab backend[^115].
+- Users won’t get a 404 Not Found error when you sign in to the GitLab backend[^115].
 - Features the all-new local backend that boosts DX.
 See the [productivity section](#better-productivity) above.
-- You can select the local and remote backends while working on a local server.
+- Developers can select the local and remote backends while working on a local server.

 ### Better i18n support